dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

    239298395  branch-misses  #    7,96% of all branches
 ```

 It is very informative to know this data.
 First of all, it allows us to quickly spot some anomalies like a high branch misprediction rate or low IPC.
 But also, it might come in handy when you've just made code improvement and you want to validate performance gain.
 Looking at absolute numbers might help you justify or reject the code change.

-\personal{I use `perf stat` as a simple benchmark wrapper.
-Since the overhead of counting events is minimal, I run almost all benchmarks automatically under `perf stat`.
-It serves me as a first step in performance investigation.
-Sometimes anomalies can be spotted right away, which can save you some analysis time.}
+The main author uses `perf stat` as a simple benchmark wrapper.
+Since the overhead of counting events is minimal, almost all benchmarks can be automatically ran under `perf stat`.
+It serves as a first step in performance investigation.
+Sometimes anomalies can be spotted right away, which can save you some analysis time.

 ### Manual performance counters collection

 Modern CPUs have hundreds of countable performance events.
 It's very hard to remember all of them and their meanings.
 Understanding when to use a particular PMC is even harder.
 That is why generally, we don't recommend manually collecting specific PMCs unless you really know what you are doing.
 Instead, we recommend using tools like Intel Vtune Profiler that automate this process.
-Nevertheless, there are situations when you are interested in collecting specific PMC.
+Nevertheless, there are situations when you are interested in collecting specific PMCs.

 A complete list of performance events for all Intel CPU generations can be found in [@IntelSDM, Volume 3B, Chapter 19].
 PMCs description is also available at [perfmon-events.intel.com](https://perfmon-events.intel.com/).
 Every event is encoded with `Event` and `Umask` hexadecimal values.
 Sometimes performance events can also be encoded with additional parameters, like `Cmask` and `Inv` and others.
 An example of encoding two performance events for the Intel Skylake microarchitecture is shown in the table {@tbl:perf_count}.